1932 United States Senate elections

-The 1932 United States Senate elections coincided with Democrat Franklin D. Roosevelt's landslide victory over incumbent Herbert Hoover in the presidential election.
+The 1932 United States Senate elections coincided with the Democrat Franklin D. Roosevelt's landslide victory over the incumbent Herbert Hoover in the presidential election.
 The 32 seats of Class 3 were contested in regular elections, and special elections were held to fill vacancies.

+Events of the election

 With the Hoover administration widely blamed for the Great Depression, Republicans lost twelve seats and control of the chamber to the Democrats, who won 28 of the 34 contested races (two Democratic incumbents, Duncan U. Fletcher of Florida and John H. Overton of Louisiana, were re-elected unopposed).
 Democrats gained another seat through an appointment in Nebraska, bringing their total number of seats up to 60.

 Among the Republican incumbents defeated in 1932 were Senate Majority Leader James Watson and five-term Senator Reed Smoot, an author of the controversial Smoot-Hawley tariff.
 This was the first of four elections in which a Senate leader lost re-election, and the only time they were a Republican.
 This election marked the first time a woman was elected to the Senate, that being Hattie Caraway of Arkansas.
 As of 2024, this is the last time Democrats won a Senate election in Kansas.

 This is also one of only five occasions where 10 or more Senate seats changed hands in an election, with the other occasions being in 1920, 1946, 1958, and 1980.